asyncpgration/asyncpgration/README.md

 # asyncpgration
-A simple library for migrations using asyncpg.
+**asyncpgration** is a simple library for creating and applying migrations written in Python 3.10 using asyncpg.